 To schedule a screening, commission a film, volunteer, or support Motionpoems, contact firstname.lastname@example.org.

 My time at The Playwrights' Center introduced me to the thrill of cross-disciplinary collaboration, a thrill poets rarely experience.
 Motionpoems has revealed a great thirst for poetry among the world's filmmaking and animation community, and I love nothing more than when when these hybrid works of art come over the transom—complete, a vision fulfilled—and I get to share them with the poets who inspired them.
 I'm grateful to my co-producers, staff, board, and the many who've supported this initiative along the way.

-For their extraordinary volunteer work as season and special project co-producers, Todd is especially grateful to Angella Kassube, Jennifer David, Amanda Miller, Carolyn Casey, Claire McGirr, Cori Cooperider, Roxanne Artesona, Lisa Effress, E. G. Bailey, Jeff Stevens, John Hermanson, and Eric Fawcett.
+For their extraordinary work as season and special project co-producers, Todd is especially grateful to Angella Kassube, Jennifer David, Amanda Miller, Carolyn Casey, Claire McGirr, Cori Cooperider, Roxanne Artesona, Lisa Effress, Helmie Stil, E. G. Bailey, Jeff Stevens, James Lindeman, John Hermanson, and Eric Fawcett.